XereJay/exercise_08/README.md

 > the tested value or when the tested value is equal to the length of the permutation - 1.

 ### Task 2
-* In R, create a function `IndicateAscending()` to mark ascending and descending parts of the permutation.
+* In R, create a function `IndicateAscending()` to mark ascending and descending parts of a permutation.

 * Input:
     * A vector (permutation) of integers e.g. `0 4 5 3 2 1 6 7 8`.